paulfoley/Udacity_Nanodegree-Data_Analyst/Student_Data-Analysis/README.md

 # Data Analysis - Udacity Student Data

-[Udacity](https://www.udacity.com/), one of the best online education companies in the world, has provided sample student data, in this analysis we're going to derive insights on what makes a student pass one of their Nanodegrees versus not passing a course.
+[Udacity](https://www.udacity.com/), one of the best online education companies in the world, has provided sample student data.
+In this analysis we're going to derive insights on what makes a student pass one of their Nanodegrees versus not passing a course.

 ## Questions for Analysis